Published

 • a Library of statutes and cases, and

-• an Assignment Memo telling you exactly what to produce—usually a memorandum, brief, or client letter.
+• an Assignment Memo telling you exactly what to produce, usually a memorandum, brief, or client letter.

 Your job is simple: follow directions, stay organized, and finish the task.
+The PT rewards structure and compliance, not creativity.

 To be fully prepared, complete 4 to 5 full PTs under timed conditions before exam day: